The Only Place in Lower MI Where You Can Swim in a Waterfall

 Where to Stay When Visiting Ocqueoc Falls

-The Ocqueoc Falls State Forest Campground is just across the road.
+The Ocqueoc Falls State Forest Campground is just across the road from the falls.

 The campground is known for good steelhead and trout fishing.